 Lanzarote is surrounded by the Atlantic Ocean and forms part of the Canary Islands.
-This beautiful island has a great range of luxury and budget style hotels as well as apartments and villas.
+This beautiful island has a great range of luxury and budget style hotels as well as apartments and villas – make sure to check out our Lanzarote hotel All Inclusive deals.
 With a year-round warm climate, it’s a top destination for some winter sun or for a summer family holiday.
 Here are seven reasons why we love Lanzarote.

 Volcanic eruptions way back from the 17th century are responsible for Lanzarote’s amazing lunar landscape.
 If you enjoy walking, there are many routes available, such as coastal walks and volcano treks to suit all types of tourists and abilities.
 And, if you are a keen photographer, it’s a great destination for those perfect snaps.